LOCAL: A Short History of the Kitsap Peninsula

 * Annapolis * Bangor * Belfair * Brownsville * Colby * Colchester * Chico * Erlands Point * Kitsap Lake * Gorst * Hansville * Illahee * Indianola * Keyport * Manchester * Manette * Olalla * Parkwood * Port Gamble * Purdy * Retsil * Seabeck * Silverdale * Southworth * Suquamish * Tahuya * Tracyton

-All of the fall events, festivals, trick or treating and fun on the Kitsap Peninsula.
-Pumpkin patches, Halloween events and family fun in Bainbridge Island, Port Gamble, Poulsbo, Kingston, Bremerton, and Port Orchard.
+All of the Christmas and holiday events, festivals, tree lightings, and Christmas markets on the Kitsap Peninsula.
+Holiday events and activities in Bainbridge Island, Port Gamble, Poulsbo, Kingston, Bremerton, and Port Orchard.